rizen/Adventure/README.txt

        help     # list of commands
        show     # shows all current info INVENTORY|ITEMS|EXITS|ACTORS

 For a map of ActionCastle game.
-Those developers forget what their doing after a time off the gig. perl5/ActionCastleMap.pdf
+Those developers forget what their doing after a time off from the gig. perl5/ActionCastleMap.pdf

 Current testing via non t\*.t files